jab/bidict/docs/other-bidict-types.rst

    >>> my_set = {f}      # not an error
    >>> my_dict = {f: 1}  # also not an error

-See the :class:`~bidict.frozenbidict`
-API documentation for more information.

 :class:`~bidict.OrderedBidict`
 ------------------------------